DhairyaS450/track-ai-web/TOS.md

 ## 13. Miscellaneous

 1. **Entire Agreement**
-   These Terms, along with our Privacy Policy, constitute the entire agreement between you and TaskTide AI regarding the Services.
+   These Terms, along with our Privacy Policy, constitute the entire agreement between you and TidalTasks AI regarding the Services.

 2. **Severability**
    If any provision of these Terms is deemed invalid or unenforceable, that provision will be limited or eliminated to the minimum extent necessary, and the remaining provisions will remain in effect.